BPeacker/LLM-for-irAEs/README.md

 ### Set up your Ollama server

 1. Follow the [installation instructions](https://github.com/ollama/ollama) as according to your operating system.
-2. Load the Modelfile for the corresponding LLM into Ollama.
+2. (Optional) Load the Modelfile for the corresponding LLM into Ollama.
 The Modelfile included in this repository uses Mistral 7B Open Orca and sets the temperature parameter to zero and max token output to 256.
     ```bash
     ollama create example -f mistralopenorca_for_irAEs.Modelfile
     ```